 Remember you can find us on Instagram, get updates via Twitter, or simply go to catskillflies.com for all the latest and accurate fishing info.
 By the way, we now have wi-fi available in the shop.

 From now on our special events, sale merchandise & coupons as well as tips on how to catch more fish will all be encompassed in our new e-mail alerts.
-We are already preparing our calendar for 2014-some special and exciting events planned.
 Just sign up in the shop or e-mail us your interest and you will be included.

-Tilley Hats have proven to be a huge success and they will be back again this year.
+Tilley Hats have proven to be a huge success and are back again this year-in their most popular styles.
 They were founded in 1980 by Tilley himself, they are still made in Canada, they have a lifetime guarantee, given in writing, (even guaranteed against loss), come in lightweight fabrics, they float and are washable.
 ECHO flyrods joined Sage and have proved to be very popular as they cast well and are very reasonably priced, the Simms store within a store has been a huge success.
 Make sure you see the new G3's and headwater wader models as well as other new products for 2014.

 For those who want a Simms product we don't have in stock, we will have it drop shipped to you at NO cost.